 The National Security Law Fellowship

-The Georgetown Center on National Security and the Law is pleased to announce a new two-year National Security Law Fellowship designed for a highly-qualified academic law graduate specializing in national security law who intends to pursue an academic career.
+The Georgetown Center on National Security and the Law hosts a two-year National Security Law Fellowship designed for a highly-qualified law school graduate specializing in national security law who intends to pursue an academic career.
 We seek applicants who have demonstrated an aptitude for independent scholarly research, as demonstrated by their scholarly work in law school, research related to other graduate degree programs, and/or their professional activities after law school.
 The Fellow's time will be spent producing significant scholarship for publication.
 The Fellow can propose to teach a seminar, which will be handled on a case by case basis.
 The Fellow also will contribute to the intellectual life of the Center, by regularly contributing commentary to the Security Law Brief blog run by the Center, and will have the opportunity to take part in the Georgetown Law Fellows' Collaborative in preparation for the academic job market.
 The position is designed for individuals intending to go onto the legal academic job market within two years.

 The Fellow will be in residence at Georgetown Law Center for a two-year period.
 The Fellowship will permit the Fellow to complete a year of research and writing before applying to teaching positions.
 During the Fellow's tenure at Georgetown, he or she will be expected to produce at least one major academic piece of scholarship on a national security-related topic.
 The Fellow will be mentored by the faculty associated with the Center, and will work closely with his or her mentors in the development of the major writing project.

 The Fellow will also be expected to contribute to the intellectual life of the Center in a meaningful way by participating, where appropriate, in ongoing Center projects.
-This will include helping to plan the Emerging Technologies and National Security Law discussion series.
-The Fellow will contribute short commentary pieces to the Center's Security Law Brief on a regular basis.

 The Fellow will have the opportunity to attend scholarly symposia, lectures, and brown bag seminars with Georgetown Law faculty, and to participate in the Georgetown Fellows' Collaborative, described below.